 Frequently Asked Questions About Education Law Topics

 The term “education law” encompasses a great many areas of the law that affect all parties in the educational system: students, parents, teachers, school administrators and other connected individuals and organizations.
 Local, state and federal laws, as well as school rules, may apply when a controversy arises.
+Our practice focuses on helping parents of children and teenagers, as well as adult students, resolve their education problems.

-What is an individualized education program?
+What is an individualized education program (IEP)?

 Do students have rights in school disciplinary matters?